The trend around elopements

 How would you like to recite your vows with the Eiffel tower in the background?
 Apparently, a lot of couples are dreaming of having this kind of wedding not only because they want to have a world-acclaimed tower for a view.
 They’re also dying to visit the fashion capital of the world and to walk along the streets of Paris.
 Some would trade everything to shop in Parisian boutiques, like the famous Le Bon Marché, while some are hoping to bump into a supermodel or two.

-You might have seen some celebrity weddings in Paris in your social media feed, but getting married here doesn’t have to be only for the rich and famous.
+You might have seen some celebrity weddings in Paris in your social media feed, but getting married here doesn’t have to be only for the rich and the famous.
 We can help you arrange a destination elopement in Paris if you will let us know your preferences for a French wedding.

 Historic French chateaus for small weddings